Segev955/Balloon/README.md

 ## Usage of the Application

-The application developed for the balloon experiment allows receiving messages during the experiment.
+The application developed for the balloon experiment allows receiving messages from Meshtastic application during the experiment.
 When the following messages are received, the application performs the corresponding actions:

 <b> Photo</b> - When a "Photo" message is received, the application activates the device's camera and captures a photo.
 The captured photo is stored in the device's internal memory.